tipstrade/TipsTrade.ApiClient.Core/README.md

 ### TipsTrade.ApiClient.Core.Credential
 - `IIsValid`, provides a property for indicating whether a instance is valid.
-- `CredentialResponse<T>`, provides properties for returning a credential.
+- `UserCredential`, `ApiKeyCredential`, provides properties for commonly used credential types.
-- `IGetCredential`, `IGetCredential<TKey, T>`, `IGetGenericCredential<TKey>`, provides methods for retrieving a credential using a key.
+- `IGetCredential<TKey>`, `IGetCredential<TKey, TCredential>`, provides methods for retrieving a credential using a key.
-- `ISetCredential<TKey, T>`, provides methods setting a credential using a key.
+- `ISetCredential<TKey, TCredential>`, provides methods setting a credential using a key.
-- `TryGetCredentialAsync` extension method for safely retrieving a credential.
 - `TrySetCredentialAsync` extension method for safely setting a credential.

 ### TipsTrade.ApiClient.Core.Error